zandero/rest.context/README.md

 Basic request context and security filtering implementation to be extended and utilized with any RestEasy REST API.

 Supports:
-* transformation of request into java object
+* transformation of request into Java object
 * implements role based REST API security check

 ## Setup